 As we increasingly rely on self-service across all aspects of our lives, access to relevant and current knowledge is essential.
 And, it is not only the Millennial Generation that prefers self-service.
-For IT, effective knowledge management enables both self-service for end-users and a more productive service desk staff.
+For IT, effective Knowledge Management enables both self-service for end-users and a more productive service desk staff.

 Tweet this: How Knowledge-Centered Support can support ITSM and service desk functions of incident management

-What Is Knowledge-Centered Support?
+What Is Knowledge-Centered Support (KCS)?

 It is all too common that knowledge provided to end-users and the service desk staff are static, potentially out of date (not curated), and simply not relevant.
 There are several contributing factors including the low priority of creating and maintaining knowledge articles.

 Knowledge-Centered Support (KCS) integrates the creation and maintenance of knowledge into support or service interactions.
 This applies across organizations and businesses providing support including IT Service Management (ITSM) and service desk functions of incident management or request fulfillment.
 With more people involved in an integrated knowledge management process, support staff can create new articles or update current ones throughout their daily activities.